29nikhilgarakapati/data-cleaning-documentation/README.md

 Valid Mobile Number records:

-✔️ Country code and length of country code should be valid
+✔️ Country code and length of country code should be valid.
 > If country code is 91, then length of the mobile number should be 10.

-✔️ Mobile number should start with a valid digit accordingly to respective country code
+✔️ Mobile number should start with a valid digit accordingly to respective country code.
 > If country code is 91 and length of mobile number is 10, the starting digit should be between 6 and 9.

 ✔️ If there's no mobile number for any user, then the value would be `null`.